iofoundry/ontology/biopharma/README.md

 ### Definitions, logic, and annotation policy

-BMIC follows the broader [IOF Annotation Property Guide V2.5](https://oagi.atlassian.net/wiki/spaces/IOF/pages/6750797825/IOF+Annotation+Property+Guide+V2.5) rather than defining a separate annotation scheme.
+BMIC follows the broader [IOF Annotation Property Guide](https://oagi.atlassian.net/wiki/spaces/IOF/pages/6750797825/IOF+Annotation+Property+Guide+V2.5) rather than defining a separate annotation scheme.
 Every BMIC class and property has a human-readable label, natural-language definition, and examples.
 Every BMIC class also has OWL axiomatization, a first-order-logic (FOL) definition or axiom, and a corresponding semi-formal natural-language statement.

 | Layer / annotation | BMIC practice |
 |---|---|